andresgongora/obsidian-hierarchical-toc/README.md

 Here's a comprehensive example showing the complete hierarchical structure of a vault.
-Note that **each note may have more than one parent** (notice for eaxmple `F`), creating a flexible knowledge graph rather than a strict tree:
+Note that **each note may have more than one parent** (notice for eaxmple `F`), creating a flexible knowledge graph rather than a strict tree.
+Also note that this relationship **is note defined by folder structure** but rather by the `parent` field in each note's frontmatter.

 ```text
 A